Missionary: Historic

 Much contemporary Catholic missionary work has undergone profound change since the Second Vatican Council of 1962–1965, with an increased push for indigenization and inculturation, along with social justice issues as a constitutive part of preaching the Gospel.

 As the Catholic Church normally organizes itself along territorial lines and had the human and material resources, religious orders, some even specializing in it, undertook most missionary work, especially in the era after the collapse of the Roman Empire in the West.
 Over time, the Holy See gradually established a normalized Church structure in the mission areas, often starting with special jurisdictions known as apostolic prefectures and apostolic vicariates.
-At a later stage of development these foundations are raised to regular diocesan status with a local bishops appointed.
+At a later stage of development these foundations are raised to regular diocesan status with a local bishop appointed.
 On a global front, these processes were often accelerated in the later 1960s, in part accompanying political decolonization.
 In some regions, however, they are still in course.

 Just as the Bishop of Rome had jurisdiction also in territories later considered to be in the Eastern sphere, so the missionary efforts of the two 9th-century saints Cyril and Methodius were largely conducted in relation to the West rather than the East, though the field of activity was central Europe.

-The Eastern Orthodox Church, under the Orthodox Church of Constantinople undertook vigorous missionary work under the Roman Empire and its successor the Byzantine Empire.
-This had lasting effects and in some sense is at the origin of the present relations of Constantinople with some sixteen Orthodox national churches including the Romanian Orthodox Church, the Georgian Orthodox and Apostolic Church, and the Ukrainian Orthodox Church (both traditionally said to have been founded by the missionary Apostle Andrew), the Bulgarian Orthodox Church (said to have been founded by the missionary Apostle Paul).
+The Eastern Orthodox Church, under the Orthodox Church of Constantinople, undertook vigorous missionary work under the Roman Empire and its successor, the Byzantine Empire.
+This had lasting effects and in some sense is at the origin of the present relations of Constantinople with some sixteen Orthodox national churches, including the Romanian Orthodox Church, the Georgian Orthodox and Apostolic Church, and the Ukrainian Orthodox Church (both traditionally said to have been founded by the missionary Apostle Andrew), and the Bulgarian Orthodox Church (said to have been founded by the missionary Apostle Paul).
 The Byzantines expanded their missionary work in Ukraine after the mass baptism in Kiev in 988.
 The Serbian Orthodox Church had its origins in the conversion by Byzantine missionaries of the Serb tribes when they arrived in the Balkans in the 7th century.
 Orthodox missionaries also worked successfully among the Estonians from the 10th to the 12th centuries, founding the Estonian Orthodox Church.